Egor92/GoogleCalendar.BirthdaysReminder/README.md

 # Birthdays reminder for Google Calendar
+This script allows you to receive reminders about birthdays of your friends via Google Calendar.

 ### Problem
 Perhaps, you have [a lot of contacts](https://contacts.google.com) in your Google account.
-And many of them have birthday records.
+And many of them have birthday record.
 Unfortunately, Google Calendar can't send notifications about birthdays from your contacts list automatically.
-Do you want that Google Calendar remind you about birthdays of your friends?
+But what to do if you want that Google Calendar reminds you about birthdays of your friends?
 Just use [this script](https://github.com/Egor92/GoogleCalendar.BirthdaysReminder/blob/master/main.gs "main.gs")!
-The script that is included in this repo can automatically tune birthdays notifications.
+The script can automatically tune birthdays notifications.

 ### Steps to use
 1. Open the script from [script.google.com](https://script.google.com/home/projects/1nER17XCY-AazE5sSVkdo5RxnOfSMsdMKyRkcmsgsxKNVF78mOlwOcNN1/edit)